What Will Matter When AI Knows Everything?

 We must forge leaders for our changing world.

-Many people today are educated—but not prepared.
+Many people today are trained—but not prepared.

-They’ve completed school, earned credentials, and learned how to function within systems.
 Yet when it comes time to make meaningful decisions about life, work, leadership, and contribution, they feel uncertain.

 Not because they lack intelligence.